Miss Teen USA 2015: Selection of contestants

 One delegate from each state and the District of Columbia will be chosen in state pageants held from September 2014 to January 2015.

 Preliminary round

 Prior to the final telecast, the delegates compete in the preliminary competition, which involves private interviews with the judges and a presentation show where they compete in swimsuit and evening gown.
-It will be held on August 21, 2015 and broadcast on the Miss Teen USA website.
+It will be held on August 21, 2015, and broadcast on the Miss Teen USA website.

 Finals

 During the final competition, the top fifteen competed in swimsuit and evening gown, and the top five competed in the final question signed up by a panel of judges.
-The winner of the pageant will get to wear the new crown made by Diamonds International Corporation, a Czech-based jeweller, the newest official jewelry maker of Miss Teen USA.
+The winner of the pageant will get to wear the new crown made by Diamonds International Corporation, a Czech-based jeweler, the newest official jewelry maker of Miss Teen USA.